Leadership in the AFL – has it ever been more important?

 LIKELY CANDIDATE – HARRIS ANDREWS

-I’ll admit – I was doing some research for another article I was writing and penning the words “the 31 year old Zorko” made me go back and check my numbers.
+I’ll admit – I was doing some research for another article I was writing a while back, and penning the words “the 32 year old Zorko” made me go back and check my numbers.
 Where does the time go?

-Anyway, what this does is it puts the captaincy of this Brisbane team on the agenda over the next couple of seasons.
-Don’t get me wrong – I think Zorko has plenty left to give, but as he enters the twilight of his career, a successor should be found.
+Anyway, what this does is it puts the captaincy of this Brisbane team on the agenda, possibly even after the 2022 season.
+Don’t get me wrong – I think Zorko has plenty left to give ,and coming off another Best and Fairest season, you’d be crazy to think he was going to suffer a sharp dip in form, but as he enters the twilight of his career, a successor should be found.

-The obvious contender for this title is Lachie Neale, who at 27 has a number of good years in him, and was one of the instrumental factors in the turnaround of the Lions over the past couple of seasons.
+The other contender for this title would have been Lachie Neale, who at 28 has a number of good years in him, and was one of the instrumental factors in the turnaround of the Lions over the past couple of seasons.
+However, his recent to-ing and fro-ing on a move to WA kind of rules him out.

 CURRENT – PATRICK CRIPPS/SAM DOCHERTY